LiveTheWorld/frontend-dev-task/README.md

       REQUEST BODY:
       {
         activityId: // ID OF ACTIVITY TO ADD
-        tripId: // ID OF YOUR FAVORITE TRIP WHICH YOU RECEIVED IN TRIPS API
         tripType: "favorite"
       }
       ^ While calling this endpoint you should be sending the authentication jwt token in headers too which you received earlier in login response.